vivek1991k-dev/hcard-domain/README.md

 ## Total time spent

-1 hour: Going through the requirements and deciding on the third party libraries 1 hour: Basic prototyping using recoil and antd components 1 hour: Designing the metadata for forms and generating the components based on the metadata.
+1 hour: Going through the requirements and deciding on the third party libraries.\
+1 hour: Basic prototyping using recoil and antd components 1 hour: Designing the metadata for forms and generating the components based on the metadata.
 1 hour: Designing the metadata for the card and generating the components.